 The GD is an initiative led by DiploFoundation and the Swiss Federal Department of Foreign Affairs (FDFA).
-The partners that contributed to this year's discussions are BI.ZONE (Sber Group), Cisco, Ensign Infosecurity, FireEye, Huawei, Kaspersky, Microsoft, Papua New Guinea ICT Cluster, SICPA, Siemens, SwissRe, Tata Consultancy Services, UBS, Wisekey, and Vu Security.
-In addition, a number of observers and related organisations have contributed to the discussions, in particular Cybersecurity Tech Accord, the World Economic Forum; the Center for Security Studies (CSS) at ETH Zurich, the Graduate Institute of International and Development Studies (IHEID), the Swiss Digital Initiative Foundation (SDI), as well as the ICT4Peace Foundation
+The partners that contributed to this year's discussions are BI.ZONE (Sber Group), Cisco, Ensign Infosecurity, FireEye, Huawei, Kaspersky, Microsoft, NCR, Papua New Guinea ICT Cluster, SICPA, Siemens, Swiss Re, Tata Consultancy Services, Tech Mahindra, UBS, Wisekey, and Vu Security.
+In addition, a number of observers and related organisations have contributed to the discussions, in particular Cybersecurity Tech Accord, the World Economic Forum; the Center for Security Studies (CSS) at ETH Zurich, the Graduate Institute of International and Development Studies (IHEID), the Swiss Digital Initiative Foundation (SDI), as well as the ICT4Peace Foundation.

-The well-diversified partner base of the GD has contributed to its alignment with other multi-stakeholder and industry initiatives and processes in the area of digital trust and security, such as the Charter of Trust, the Cybersecurity Tech Accord, and the Paris Call, in particular its principle No. 6 on lifecycle security.
+The geographically diverse partner base of the GD has contributed to its alignment with other multistakeholder and industry initiatives and processes in the area of digital trust and security, such as the Charter of Trust, the Cybersecurity Tech Accord, and the Paris Call - in particular its principle 6 on lifecycle security.

-For more information about the Geneva Dialogue, and to provide comments to the document, visit https://genevadialogue.ch/.
+For more information about the Geneva Dialogue, visit https://genevadialogue.ch/.

-&lt;sup>1 Throughout the document we refer to such companies interchangeably as producers or suppliers, which are the synonyms for vendor, or manufacturer.
+1 Throughout the document we refer to such companies interchangeably as producers or suppliers, which are the synonyms for vendor, or manufacturer.
 While we are aware of possible nuances, those nuances rarely have direct relevance to the practices presented at this stage.
+2 Including public institutions, local administrations, organisations, and others that are creating digital products and services, as well as regulators and policy and decision makers that impact the related environment.

-Similarly, throughout the document we interchangeably use the terms customer and client, which are synonyms for consumers and users.
+3 Similarly, throughout the document we interchangeably use the terms customer and client, which are synonyms for consumers and users.
 Again, nuances don't have direct relevance to practices presented at this stage.